shawndibble/ultima/content/Sessions/3 - Adventure in Delivery.md

 ## Heading out.

-We utilize a teleportation circle to go to Dagger form (a town halfway to the tower), but we arrive at night when everything is closed. [[Ba'dr]] and [[Ashken]] steal horses while [[Bird Hat]] distracts the boy watching the stables.
+We utilize a teleportation circle to go to Daggerford (a town halfway to the tower), but we arrive at night when everything is closed. [[Ba'dr]] and [[Ashken]] steal horses while [[Bird Hat]] distracts the boy watching the stables.
 And ride out towards the tower.

 During the night we are attacked.
 The head enemy retreats saying "He's coming".